openearth/hydro-engine/README.md

 See [examples/run.sh](https://github.com/Deltares/hydro-engine/blob/master/examples/run.sh), showing how different data types can be downloaded.

 All data types can be queried for an input area or location (GeoJSON polygon geometry).
 A polygon may define a flood location.
-For example, in the figure below, a single point near Huston is used to query upstream catchments and a drainage network, providing runoff water for that location.
+For example, in the figure below, a single point near Houston is used to query upstream catchments and a drainage network, providing runoff water for that location.

 <img src="https://github.com/Deltares/hydro-engine/blob/master/docs/example_query.png?raw=true" alt="Example" width="626" height="485">